RadKits Beta Is Live

 Building RadKits: Healthcare SaaS for Radiologists

 My cousin is a radiologist.
 He built a quick prototype to automate his radiology reports.
 His colleagues wanted it.
 That’s when he recruited me: “Can you help turn this into a real product?”
 This is RadKits.
-Here’s what I’ve learned building healthcare SaaS with a domain expert co-founder.
 How RadKits Started Raid had a problem: writing high-quality radiology reports is detailed, time-consuming work.
-The templates exist, but they take forever to modify for each case. ...
+The templates exist, but they take forever to modify for each case.
+I said yes because this was different from my previous failed SaaS attempts.
+This time: ...

 October 24, 2025 · 3 min · Leen